aglushkov/serega/README.md

   attribute :images_count, delegate: { to: :album_stats }
 end

-# By default preloads are empty, as we specify `auto_hide_attributes_with_preload`
+# By default, preloads are empty, as we specify `auto_hide_attributes_with_preload`
-# so attributes with preloads will be skipped so nothing should be preloaded
+# so attributes with preloads will be skipped and nothing will be preloaded
 UserSerializer.new.preloads
 # => {}